 The Town of Kindersley follows the Saskatchewan Local Government Election Act 2015 .
 Mayor and Councillors are elected to complete 4-year terms.

-The successful candidate of the 2018 By-Election will complete the vacant Councillor term that concludes in October 2020.
+The successful candidates of the 2020 Election will complete the Mayor and Councillor terms that conclude in October 2024.

 Who Can Run?

 Candidates in the municipal election must meet the following criteria: